ocaml/opam/doc/pages/Packaging.md

 * Propose this patch for review and integration.
 This will also trigger tests that your package installs successfully from scratch.

+Opam-publish will take care of this for you and, just requiring that you have an account on Github, direct you to the web interface where you can follow the process of integration and discuss issues with the maintainers.

 ### With opam-publish

-It's just:
+It's just, from the same directory as above:

 ```
 opam-publish submit <package>.<version>
 ```

-If all goes well, you'll be redirected to the github page that will track your pull-request (automated tests, discussion with the repository maintainers, etc.).
-You can re-run this command as needed if you want to update your package description.
+This will perform some checks on your package, and, if all goes well, you'll be redirected to the github page that will track your pull-request (automated tests, discussion with the repository maintainers, etc.).
+If any modifications were requested, re-running the command will automatically update the existing pull-request.

 ### By hand